Jasmeett/CALCULATOR/README.md

 1. Open `index.html` in a browser.
 2. Use mouse or keyboard to type numbers and operations.
 3. Press `C` to clear, `⌫` for backspace, `%` for percent, and `=` or Enter to evaluate.

-## Repo description (for GitHub)
-A clean, responsive calculator built with vanilla HTML, CSS and JavaScript.
-Demonstrates CSS Grid, keyboard accessibility, and straightforward calculator state management.

 ## License
 MIT